-International Fashion Business is run by teachers with expertise in the industry and international lecturers, includes field trips to a major company, a trade fair and a fashion show, and internship opportunities.
-The course is completed with two main projects: a startup as a product-driven company and the overseas expansion of a finance-driven label.
+The International Fashion Business course is run by teachers and international lecturers with expert experience, ensuring hands-on and in-depth knowledge of the industry.
+It includes field trips to a major company, a trade fair and internship opportunities.
+Students will also have the possibility to visit WGSN headquarters in London, or a Fashion Show in London.
+The course will be completed through the application and completion of two main projects: a startup as a product-driven company, and the overseas expansion of a finance-driven label.

-The key areas of Company, Market and Sales are interlaced in the following eight course modules:
+The key areas of Fashion Analysis, Report and Data Production and Business Application are interlaced in the following eight course modules:

 Fashion Business Trends

 Fashion systems, key players and calendars; contemporary brands and trends; world business issues; statistics and data mining; business intelligence; case scenario analysis.

 Craft to Business

 Heritage and innovation; horizontal and vertical supply chain; business model and strategy; entrepreneurship in the new economy; project management; startup management.

 Company structure and administration: business planning; key performance indicators; budget and balance sheet; fashion ethics; industrial and institutional relations.

 Brand-portfolio management; stock-exchange listing; joint venture and cartelisation; mergers and acquisitions; banking and fundraising; audit and control; crisis management.

 Fashion Marketing Management